andrew-rosario/cmput402.github.io/content/general/outline.md

 ## Statement of Expectations for AI Use

-**You MUST not submit work by Chat GPT as your own, that is plagiarism.** This also applies to other "AI" and Generative Models: Lex.page, DALL-E2, Google BARD, Microsoft Bing, and others.
+**You MUST not submit work by ChatGPT as your own, that is plagiarism.** This also applies to other "AI" and Generative Models: Lex.page, DALL-E 2, Google Gemini, Microsoft Copilot, and others.
 If you use ChatGPT you must cite it.
 This includes the Entity, Resource, Subject, and Date.
 For example:

 ```.js
 // The following function from Microsoft, Bing, "How do I write a merge sort in JavaScript?", 2023-08-31